-Sharing your findings and the impact of your work is important for building trusting relationships with the participants, communities and organisations you have engaged with.
+Feeding back your findings and any outcomes/impact is important for building trusting relationships with the communities and organisations you have engaged with.
+Showing them that their contribution is helping towards something will help make them feel heard and could encourage future participation.

-Showing participants how their contribution has been used and what has changed as a result can help them to feel listened to and valued for their experience.
-This in turn can encourage future participation.